Protecting Pollinators

 Create a Bee Bar by putting some river rocks or stones in a bowl of water, ensuring the water doesn’t cover all the rocks and leave it outside.

-If you have a yard, you can stagger perennials to ensure food sources throughout spring, summer and fall.
+If you have a yard, you can stagger perennials to ensure food sources throughout spring, summer, and fall.
+A great resource and planting guide can be found here.
+We also recommend taking a look at this website if you live outside of the GTA.

 SPRING: